 What is Defamation?
 In this day and age people need to be wary about what they post on social media when they are attacking or criticising individuals or small business.
 A momentary lapse or ‘what the hell‘ can cause significant damage to someone’s reputation and lead to you being involved in defamation proceedings.
 Even if […]

-If your reputation has been damaged as a result of a false and defamatory statement or publication someone has made about you, you may be entitlement to compensation and/or injunctive relief under the law of defamation.
+If your reputation has been damaged as a result of a false and defamatory statement or publication someone has made about you, you may be entitled to compensation and/or injunctive relief under the law of defamation.

 A claim for defamation exists where a statement or publication is made to a third party that carries a defamatory imputation unless: